What to look out for across the Rijksmuseum collection

 Asian Art

-Did you know that the Rijksmuseum is the only museum in the Netherlands with a collection of Asian art?
-We're talking over 8000 objects from all periods, with most objects from China, Japan, India, and Indonesia.
-Some of these were traded with Europe and boast a touch of Western flair; the majority, however, were meant for local trade and are a slice of Asia right in the heart of the Netherlands.
+The Rijksmuseum is the only museum in the Netherlands with a significant collection of Asian art, containing over 8,000 objects from China, Japan, India, and Indonesia.
+Some pieces were traded with Europe and display Western influence, while the majority were created for local use.

 The Night Watch